RasaHQ/financial-demo/README.md

 ## Things you can ask the bot

-The bot currently has five skills.
+The assistant currently has five skills.
 You can ask it to:
-1. Transfer money to another person
-2. Check your earning or spending history (with a specific vendor or overall)
-3. Answer a question about transfer charges
-4. Pay a credit card bill
-5. Tell you your account balance
+1.

 It also has a limited ability to switch skills mid-transaction and then return to the transaction at hand.

-For the purposes of illustration, the bot recognises the following fictional credit card accounts:
+For the purposes of illustration, the assistant recognises the following entitites:

-- `gringots`
-- `justice bank`
-- `credit all`
-- `iron bank`
+- `entity `

 It recognises the following payment amounts (besides actual currency amounts):

 - `minimum balance`
 - `current balance`

-It recognises the following vendors (for spending history):
+It recognises the following services (for fee history):

-- `Starbucks`
+- ` `
-- `Amazon`
+- ` `
-- `Target`
+- ` `

 You can change any of these by modifying `actions.py` and the corresponding NLU data.

-## Testing the bot
+## Testing the assistant

-You can test the bot on the test conversations by running  `rasa test`.
+You can test the assistant on the test conversations by running  `rasa test`.
 Note that if duckling is running when you do this, you'll probably see some "failures" because of entities; that's ok!